-As disclosed in notes 13 and 24 of the accounts, the Academy Trust occupies land and buildings, under licence, which are owned by the Diocese.
+As disclosed in notes 12 and 24 of the accounts, the Academy Trust occupies land and buildings, under licence, which are owned by the Diocese.
 The Trustees do not believe that the value in use of the land and buildings occupied by the Academy Trust should be recognised on the Balance Sheet of the company.
-This does not follow the presumptions made in the accounts direction.
+This does not follow the presumptions made in the Academies Accounts Direction.